mappls-api/mappls-ai-apis/README.md

 [<img src="https://www.mapmyindia.com/api/img/mapmyindia-api.png" height="40"/>](https://www.mapmyindia.com/api)

-# MapmyIndia AI / ML APIs
+# MAPPLES AI / ML APIs

 ## Introduction
 Using these APIs developers can fully leverage and embed the power of AI / ML Analytics,  intelligence.
 These APIs allow our client to integrate  the power of detection and blurring faces as per the their own requirement and full set of functionalities via this API.
+Moreover, A new API which has the feature of blurring the object as the user/ Client needs.

 ## Face Detection & Blurring API